ericoporto/ags-manual-wiki/Character.md

 thinking animation, the thought bubble will be displayed in LucasArts-style.

-If the "Thought uses bubble GUI" setting has been set, then the thought will be displayed like normal speech, except that the bubble GUI will be used for the window background.
+If the "Custom thought bubble GUI" setting has been set, then the thought will be displayed like normal speech, except that the bubble GUI will be used for the window background.
 In LucasArts-style speech this means above the character's head, in Sierra-style it will be done along the